roots/bud/site/src/api/markdown/bud-framework.api.md

 // @public
 export type AtLeastOne<Type = unknown> = Type | Type[];

-// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "bootstrap" because one of its declarations is marked as @internal
-//
-// @public
-export function bootstrap(this: Framework): Framework;

-// @internal
-export interface bootstrap {
-    // (undocumented)
-    (this: Framework): Framework;
-}

 // @public
 export abstract class Bootstrapper<T = any> extends Container<T> {